The Bike Shed Motorcycle Club

-The Bike Shed Motorcycle Club is a private members club with branches in London and Los Angeles.
+The Bike Shed Motorcycle Club is a private members club in Shoreditch, London with a branch in Los Angeles.
 Described as a "social club for motorcycle enthusiasts", it was founded by Anthony "Dutch" van Someren.
-The Bike Shed is best known for hosting an annual exhibition of custom motorcycles in Tobacco Dock, London.
+The Bike Shed is best known for hosting an annual exhibition of custom motorcycles in Tobacco Dock, Wapping.

 London Club

 Prior to founding the Shoreditch-based Club, founder, Van Someren ran a motorcycle news blog aggregator under the domain name BikeShedMotorcycleClub.com.
 The Bike Shed shows were founded in response to the perceived poor quality of British motorcycle exhibitions.
 Van Someren developed the concept of the private member's club after their second show was well received.

 The founders envisaged Bike Shed as a "Soho House for Bikers", attracting a younger demographic than traditional motorcycle-friendly venues.
 Proposals to open the facility were initially opposed by the Shoreditch Community Association and the Shoreditch Town Hall Trust.
 The club in Shoreditch was opened in November 2015 in three railway arches adjacent to Old Street.

 The Old Street venue was opened with the support of British TV presenter Charley Boorman, and is now considered to be one of the UK's best motorcycling social venues.
 Despite objections, Hackney Council granted the club a license to serve alcoholic drinks to members until midnight.
 In 2019 the club installed the UK's first motorcycle-only recharging points.